gdimitriu/chappy/README.md

 Chappy has been design as a test-bed for long running servers and application server.

 The transformation server was choose as type of long running server.
-The transformation server will take request using REST.
+The transformation server will take request using REST and JMS.

-Chappy wish to implement the following characteristics of the long running server:
+Chappy wish to implement the following functional characteristics of the long time running application server:
-- REST server using Jersey and Jetty.
-- JMS server using ActiveMQ.
+- Predefined service for transformation using staxon and saxon for one time transformation without transactions.
-- Internal tansaction (a user could logon the system using JMS/REST and it will receive a cookie which will be used in the rest of the process).
+- Internal transaction (a user could logon the system using JMS/REST and it will receive a cookie which will be used in the rest of the process).
 Transaction is persisted until the user logout.
-- Predefined service for transformation using staxon and saxon.
+- Auto-discovery of new packages for connectors. (only REST auto-discovery is implemented)
 - Hot-plugin of the transformation steps.
-- Hot-plugin of the transformations step by user with returning a cookie with will be used to run the flow.
-On logout the custom transformers are deleted from system.
 - Persistence of the logs in configured storage.
-- Persistence of running steps for the failover situation.
+- Persistence of running steps for the fail-over situation.
+- HTTPS upgrade and maintenance service. (not implemented yet)
+- Hot-plugin for upgrade of the chappy jars (maven module or submodules). (not implemented yet)
+- Hot-plugin of different type of flow. (not implemented yet)
 - Hot-plugin of the transformations step with dependencies. (not implemented yet)
 - Persistence of the upgrade/hot-plugin.(not implemented yet)

+Transaction functional behavioral:
+- Hot-plugin of the user custom transformer step is kept inside transaction.
+- Custom transformer are moved from customer package to a special package using byte-code modification.
+- On logout the added custom transformers are deleted from system.
+- Transaction holds references to the statistics of each transformation operation.
+- Transaction is persisted until the user log-out.
+- Caching of the operation is done in transaction (not implemented yet).

+Transformer functional behavioral:
+- Predefined transformer are :
+	- xslt (saxson step for xml2xml transformation)
+	- json2xml (staxon step for json2xml transformation)
+	- xml2json (staxon step for xml2json transformation)
+- Custom transformer could be derived from:
+	- AbstractStep which could do anything
+	- AbstractSplitterStep which splits messages
+	- AbstractEnveloperStep which envelopes messages in one step (there is no waiting for number of messages implemented yet)
+	- AbstractReorderStep which put in a custom order the receiving messages. (not implemented yet)
+- Transformer has multiple input and output messages.
-- HTTP upgrade service. (not implemented yet)
+- Transformer flow could be cached inside transaction to speedup the run of the flow. (not implemented yet)
+- Transformer has sequence of the messages, the sequence order could be used later on for the splitter, enveloper and reorder steps. (not implemented yet)
+- Transformation in the flow could have priority and only some inputs are routed to the corresponding steps. (not implemented yet)

 Chappy uses the following libraries and technologies:
 - Jetty for the embedded http server.
 - Jersey for the REST server.
 - ActiveMQ for the JMS server.
+- ASM for byte-code modification
+- reflections library for resource discovery.
+- Datanucleus for persistence.
 - Staxon for json2xml and xml2json transformations.
 - Saxon for xml2xml mapping.
 - Apache Digester for running a flow in one step.
 - JAXB for data-binding.
+- JUnit for unitests.
 - Maven for building.
-- ASM for bytecode modification
-- reflections library for resource discovery.
-- Datanucleus for persistence.
+- maven-surefire-plugin to run the unitests in maven.

 Run the tests from the package chappy-tests using maven:
 - the JAVA_HOME is needed to be set into the main pom due to cassandra needs.